lwan1/movienet-scene-segmentation/README.md

 Reproducible notebooks for **movie scene boundary detection** on the [MovieNet-318](https://movienet.github.io/projects/cvpr20sceneseg.html) benchmark (190 train / 64 val / 64 test movies) and BBC Dataset (11 test movies).

-This repository contains labels, splits, shot timing, subtitles, and end-to-end pipelines:
+This repository contains various approaches to pipelines that solve the problem of scene segmentation and evaluate those approaches on tolerant based F1 and average precision metrics.

 | Notebook | Description |
 |----------|-------------|